OpenDriveLab/DriveLM/README.md

 ## Introduction

-DriveLM is an open source project, which contains both `Dataset` and `Model`.
-Through DriveLM, we introduce the reasoning ability of large language model in AD to make decision and ensure explainable planning.
+DriveLM is an open-source project, which contains both `Dataset` and `Model`.
+Through DriveLM, we introduce the reasoning ability of large language model in autonomous driving (AD) to make decision and ensure explainable planning.

 Specifically, in the `Dataset` of DriveLM, we facilitates Perception, Prediction and Planning (P3) with human-written reasoning logic as connection.
-And in the `Model` part, we propose an AD visual-language model with chain-of-thought ability to produce better planning result.
+And in the `Model` part, we propose an AD visual-language model with tree-of-thought ability to produce better planning result.

-### What's included in DriveLM v1?
+### What's included in DriveLM dataset?
-1️⃣In the version 1.0 of DriveLM, we construct our dataset based on the nuScenes.
+1️⃣ We construct our dataset based on the nuScenes.
 The most central element of DriveLM is scenario-based Q&A. Basically, we divide our Q&A pairs into three part: `Perception`, `Prediction` and `Planning`.

-2️⃣On the other hand, DriveLM v1.0 contains two main parts:`Train` and `Validation`. `Train` contains 697 scenarios and corresponding Q&A pairs.
-And `Validation` contains 150 scenerios and  corresponding Q&A pairs.
+2️⃣

-3️⃣In each scene, there are about 40 keyframes（Sampling frequency is approximately 2 Hz）, and we select one every five keyframes for annotating.And in each keyframe selected,we give the labels and gt-boxes of the objects we are interested in.
+3️⃣ In each scene, there are about 40 keyframes（Sampling frequency is approximately 2 Hz）, and we select one every five keyframes for annotating.And in each keyframe selected,we give the labels and gt-boxes of the objects we are interested in.

 ### What's included in DriveLM v2?
-1️⃣In the version 2.0 of DriveLM, we've made significant improvements: Instead of selecting the frames and objects to be annotated beforehand, we leave it up to the annotator to choose the frames and objects of interest among all the keyframes.
+1️⃣ In the version 2.0 of DriveLM, we've made significant improvements: Instead of selecting the frames and objects to be annotated beforehand, we leave it up to the annotator to choose the frames and objects of interest among all the keyframes.

-2️⃣Besides,we've increased the freedom of the Q&A pairs by adding customisable questions, which also increase the applicability of Q&A pairs in more diverse scenarios.
+2️⃣ Besides,we've increased the freedom of the Q&A pairs by adding customisable questions, which also increase the applicability of Q&A pairs in more diverse scenarios.

 ## Highlights